Sydney-Informatics-Hub/RStudio_github_versioncontrol/notebooks/On_the_day_create_a_test_repo.md

 ::: questions
 ### **Questions** {.unlisted}

-- How to  create your test repository?
+- How to  create a test github repository?
-- How to clone the new repo to local machine?
-- How to push the local changes back to github?
 :::

 ### **Create a new repository**